nicojourdain/CPL_NEMO_ELMER/README.txt

 ./configure --prefix=${HOME}/util/netcdf-cxx4-4.2.1/BUILD
 make
 make install
-make test # should pass 7/7
+make check # should pass 7/7
 # NB: if needed (quota), you can remove cxx4/ and examples/ once compiled

 ##############################################################